 - Updating the landing page with a message about the holidays

 - Highlighting any special giving season ask.
 Are the donations during giving season going towards a specific program or initiative or will donors be doubling their impact by giving during the giving season period?
 Let your audience know.

 2. Learn How To Ask

 It’s important to learn how your donors prefer to be asked—the results may surprise you.
 Try creating A/B tests in the Campaign Drafts and Experiments tool in Google Ads to see what ad copy speaks to your donor audience.
 You might want to test being explicit in your call-to-action versus more subtle wording like “Support” or “Help” instead of “Donate.”
-Furthermore, you can see what ad copy works best and use your findings again in the next year’s end of year giving campaigns.
+You’ll be able to see what ad copy works best and use your findings again in the next year’s end of year giving campaigns.

-People rarely search for a term like “organizations to donate to” or “year end giving.”
-More often than not, people make donations while searching for local causes or a cause they’re passionate about.
-Therefore, awareness-based traffic is crucial for reaching new donors that don’t yet know about your brand.
+While some people do search on Google for “organizations to donate to” or “year end giving,” people are more likely to make donations while searching for local causes or a cause they’re passionate about.
+Awareness-based traffic is crucial for reaching new donors that don’t yet know about your brand.

 - Local non-profits: Highlight your locality in the keywords you target and the ad copy you write.
 Many people prefer to donate to a local organization that benefits their community.

 - Cause-based non-profits: Add informational content to your donation page to give the user more context about your cause and help raise awareness and donations at the same time.